DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1859

 -   Updated android app, fixed issue with bottom nav bar showing white or other incorrect color, if you have this problem this needs to be updated from PlayStore
+-   Fixed issue with notification not working for newly installed user
 -   General optimization
 -   Fixed issue with non-english equipment name loading problem